smnorris/fwapg/README.md

         cd fwapg
         make

-Spatial data is downloaded via `openmaps.gov.bc.ca` WFS service (using `bcdata`) to ensure it is current.
-The download for the larger tables is *very* slow, the full load takes several hours.

-Once complete, you can run `fwapg` enabled queries with your favorite sql client.
+The full load takes several hours, but once complete, you can run `fwapg` enabled queries with your favorite sql client.
 For example:

 *Locate the nearest point on the FWA stream network to a X,Y location on Highway 14:*